Jonas1312/dilation-rate-as-fibonacci-sequence/README.md

 For all visualizations below:
 - white pixels have no impact on the output center pixel
-- blue pixels have an impact on the output, the darker the blue, the greater the impact.
+- blue pixels have an impact on the output center pixel, the darker the blue, the greater the impact.

 ```python